News And Articles

 • Make a digital professional portfolio or develop the current one.

 LinkedIn is the biggest digital forum for connecting with professionals.
 Since this is your online resume, you want to make a strong first impression!
 Make it significant but not excessively long.
 One thing to remember is that you should always have relevant content to please prospective employers.
 “Where do I begin?” you may be thinking.
-It’s a good idea to look at the profiles of people you admire or who have a similar career path to you for inspiration before developing or updating your LinkedIn profile.
+Its a good idea to look at the profiles of people you admire or who have a similar career path to you for inspiration before developing or updating your LinkedIn profile.
 Instead of copying their design or format, take inspiration from it to help you develop and construct your own.
-Always keep in mind that your LinkedIn profile isn’t static.
+Always keep in mind that your LinkedIn profile is not static.
 You can adjust and update it on a regular basis, enabling you to reinvent yourself at each stage of your job quest.

 • Participate in online networking events.

 There is so much free content available on the internet that it can be overwhelming at times.
 However, make every effort to limit your search to businesses and organisations that offer webinars (live online information sessions) for newcomers to Canada.
-Of course, you shouldn’t restrict yourself to these options, but if you want to begin your digital networking in a “safe room” with other immigrants, you’ll want to be there as well.
+Of course, you should not restrict yourself to these options, but if you want to begin your digital networking in a "safe room" with other immigrants, you will want to be there as well.
 These sessions are interactive, and the best part is that you will get immediate answers to your questions!
 You can also attend virtual job fairs.
 Employers meet with prospective candidates online in this environment.
 Companies, trade or technical societies, and arbitration agencies arrange these fairs.
 You will meet hiring managers or HR practitioners at these events, who will consider you for the job and determine your fit for the position on the spot.
 This is also an opportunity to get input on your credentials and what additional work you will need to obtain your desired role.
 Remember to make an impression on potential employers and make new contacts on the spot!